ameli/restoreio/docs/source/user_guide/input_data.rst

 2. Provide File Iterator Range
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Provide the ``min_file_index`` and ``max_file_index`` arguments in :func:`restoreio.restore` function to define the range of files to be processed.
-This allows the application to search through your uploaded files or generate new URLs based on the provided URL to access the other datasets.
+This allows |project| to search through your uploaded files or generate new URLs based on the provided URL to access the other datasets.

 For example, in the case of the URLs mentioned earlier, you can enter ``0`` as the minimum file index and ``20`` as the maximum file index.
 Alternatively, you can specify the full iterator pattern with the leading zeros as ``0000`` to ``0020``.